cs50nestm/cs50labs/placeholders/README.md

 printf("hello, world\n");
 ```

-When this line of code is inside of a program, it will output
+The `\n` is a special character that represents " new line".
+When this line of code is executed inside of a program, it will output

 ```
 hello, world
 ```

-You've probably noticed some strange looking syntax, such as `%i%`, when using `printf` in these last few labs.

-You have seen that to use `printf` one puts text, surrounded by quotes, in between the parentheses.
-We call the text surrounded by quotes a literal string (or just a string), and we call that string an argument to printf.

-The `printf` function takes an a
+But what if you want to print a number, or something other than a pre-defined string?
+That's where the strange looking syntax (`%i`, `%s`, etc.) you may have already seen comes in!

+These symbols are "placeholders" for data stored in a variable.
+They are also refered to as "format strings" since they format the value that a variable holds, to be printed inside of a string.